jingexu/cells-in-gel/README.md

 ## Use cases:
 This program is designed for evaluating the effects of a 3D environment on cells' spreading and expression of proteins.
 The use of channel 3 can be adapted.
 For instance, one could measure extracellular matrix protein (i.e. collagen, laminin, fibronectin) deposition intensity, or the expression of Postn (another fibroblast activation marker).
 ![Fibroblasts stained for Collagen I](0.5mM_BMB_maxproj_01.tif)

+## License
+MIT - see LICENSE for details.